 The following ratings from Plusnet customers are taken from our annual home broadband survey.
-Each score out of five is the average rating from a series of questions in each category.
-The overall rating is the combined average score.
+Customers were asked to rate their provider in each category; the score is the percentage of positive answers, and the overall rating is the combined average score.

 Plusnet broadband - the Broadband Genie review

 Plusnet average speeds vs BT, Sky, TalkTalk, and Virgin Media